isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A user-defined type is unlikely to clash with other people's exceptions.
+A user-defined type is unlikely to clash with other people’s exceptions.

 ##### Example